 For this step, we will need to install and load the sf

-package (Pebesma 2018) to read and manipulate GIS vector data (census EAs, in this case).
+(Pebesma 2018) to read and manipulate GIS vector data (census EAs,

 install.packages('sf')